Cici160401/Karla-Aguilar---ABOUT-ME/README.md

-- 🔭 I’m currently working on **Portfolio website using FastAPI and React.**
+- 🔭 I’m currently working as a Full Stack Developer with .NET in API development and VueJs

 - 🌱 I’m currently learning **Machine Learning, Deep Learning and MLOps.**